kvietmeier/PowerShell/README.md

 Various scripts I have written for projects and code snippets I have found useful.

-Most of my PowerShell scripts are elsewhere, this repo is primarily to share my profile mods.
+Most of my PowerShell scripts are in the AzureLabs repo under "scripts", this repo is primarily to share my profile mods.